-Pursuing her new found passion, Jeanine continued training depth in the summer of 2013 for the AIDA Individual Depth World Championships in Greece.
-It was in Greece where she put herself on the map by breaking a world record: Diving to -90 meters in the discipline called Free Immersion, by pulling herself down on the dive line, She came up after 4 minutes and 17 seconds as the youngest female world record holder (20 years) in the history of freediving.
+Pursuing her new found passion Jeanine trained in the summer of ’13 for the AIDA Individual Depth World Championships in Greece.
+It was in Greece that she put herself on the map by breaking a world record in a pre-comp.
+She dove to -90 meters in the discipline of Free Immersion, coming up after 4 minutes and 17 seconds as the youngest female world record holder (20 years) in the history of freediving.

 Free Immersion 92 m (Video) – World record